-This method takes as input the parameter index of the bind variable and the name of the object containing the variable.
+This method takes as input the parameter index of the bind variable and an instance of OracleData as the name of the object containing the variable.

-Use the standard setObject method specified by the PreparedStatement interface.
-You can also use this method, in its different forms, to insert ORAData instances without requiring a type map.
+• Use the standard setObject method specified by the PreparedStatement interface.
+You can also use this method, in its different forms, to insert OracleData instances without requiring a type map.

-The following sections describe the getORAData and setORAData methods.
+The following sections describe the getObject and setObject methods.